--> Agua Caliente Tribe - Visit Palm Springs tag-img

 indian canyons golf course in palm springs

-Note: Title image from Edward S. Curtis collection.
+Note: The title image is from the Edward S. Curtis collection.

 More From History